huggingface/hub-docs/docs/hub/model-cards.md

 new_version: l3utterfly/mistral-7b-v0.1-layla-v4
 ```

 This metadata will be used to display a link to the latest version of a model on the model page.
+If the model linked in `new_version` also has a `new_version` field, the very latest version will always be displayed.

 <div class="flex justify-center">
    <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/new_version.png"/>